centre-for-virus-research/CVR-Course-2026/docs/Nanopore.md

 ```
 firefox barcode10_html_results/barcode10.html
 ```
-**NB:** remeber you will need to close firefox down before you get your prompt back
+**NB:** remember you will need to close firefox down before you get your prompt back

 Nanopore sequencing has a different error profile to short-read technologies such as Illumina, with higher rates of insertion/deletion errors and homopolymer-associated mistakes.
-As a result, specialised variant calling and consensus tools such as Medaka have been developed to model these errors and produce more accurate consensus sequences from Nanopore data. [medaka](https://github.com/nanoporetech/medaka) is designed by Oxford Nanopore Technolgies (ONT) themselves.
+As a result, specialised variant calling and consensus tools such as Medaka have been developed to model these errors and produce more accurate consensus sequences from Nanopore data. [medaka](https://github.com/nanoporetech/medaka) is designed by Oxford Nanopore Technologies (ONT) themselves.

 A key requirement is to tell medaka what model to use, which reflects the version of flowcell and basecaller that was used during sequencing.
 The medaka_consensus and medaka_variant commands take FASTQ reads and a reference sequence as input and perform the alignment internally using minimap2.